andrewthegr8/Term-Project-ME-405/docs/source/index.rst

-Differential Drive Robot (MicroPython)
+Romi Control Architecture (MicroPython)
 ======================================

-This project contains MicroPython software and documentation for a small differential drive robot.
+This project contains MicroPython software and documentation for a small differential drive robot (Romi).
 It was completed as part of a course (ME 405) at Cal Poly SLO.

 The primary project objective was for the robot to quickly and reliably